What was Jamie Reading?

 Tobias Smollett in Edinburgh

-So, inspired by what Jamie was reading in Outlander, I set off on the trail of Tobias Smollett in Edinburgh.
+So, inspired by what Jamie was reading in Outlander, I set off on the trail of Tobias Smollett in Edinburgh to find some more Outlander connections.

 If you’re walking up the Canongate section of the Royal Mile, you’ll spot some gateposts topped with pyramid structures marking the entrance to Moray House, now part of the University of Edinburgh.
 Go in through the gates and turn to your right, where you’ll see this building: St John’s Land.